nanite-systems/stream/README.md

 - Collector service: Maintains connections to the Census ESS instances and collects, deduplicates, and multiplexes the event stream;
 - Manifold ESS: The endpoint of the NS ESS that exposes the event stream;
-- Health service: Monitors health of the downstream and upstream ESS.
+- API service: exposes service states and commands like recent characters;
+- Auth service: forward auth service id validator.

 ## Requirements

 - Node.js v18
-- Pnpm
+- Pnpm v8
 - Docker

 ## Installation